 In the aftermath of the November 2018 Camp Fire, several routes were modified as a result of the displacement of people.
-Then, in 2020, the Coronavirus caused all transit agencies to reassess their operations.
-This had two goals of making sure transit was safe for drivers and passengers, as well as making sure the system could keep running despite decreased revenue and ridership.
-As we head into FY2021/22 it is possible that additional changes caused by the Camp Fire and COVID-19 may occur, outside the scope of the Unmet Transit Needs process.
+Then, in 2020, the Coronavirus pandemic caused all transit agencies to reassess their operations.
+This had two goals: 1) making sure transit was safe for drivers and passengers; and 2) making sure the system could keep running despite decreased revenue and ridership.
+Related to the pandemic, there has also been a national driver shortage.
+Many bus drivers are nearing retirement and recruitment of new drivers is more difficult than it was in the past.
+At this stage, it's unlikely that we'll need to make additional modifications directly related to the pandemic, but it is possible that changes will need to be made in response to the driver shortage.